Horbenkodev/hugo-blog/content/posts/ux-tips-to-boost-sales-on-your-real-estate-website/index.md

 ## Real estate web development and UX.
 Where to start

 The key concept of a business is to make money for its owner.
 The main idea of a realty website is enhancing the visibility, attracting new clients, and generating more income, which is impossible without lead generation.
 If your real estate site doesn't generate as many leads as you would like maybe it is time to re-think the design of your website.
-Our team has experienced real estate web developers that can help you to cope with this task.
+Our team has experienced real estate web developers that can help you to complete this task.